zoekko/zoekko.github.io/blog.md

   </div>

   <p style="margin-top:1em;">
     Gaussian Processes are powerful statistical tools for modeling complex, noisy data—especially when the underlying relationship isn’t known.
-In this article, I build up intuition for GPs using a simple toy example, demonstrating how they can flexibly capture patterns in data and why they matter in scientific explorations.
+In this post, I build up intuition for GPs using a simple toy example, demonstrating how they can flexibly capture patterns in data while providing uncertainty constraints.
   </p>

 </div>